jwynia/the-archived-city/memory-bank/progress.md

 ## In Progress
 - Completion of the remaining genre tracks (Wonder/Idea, Ensemble, Adventure)
   - Wonder Track: Implementing Scene 6W (Breakthrough Discovery)
-  - Ensemble Track: Implementing Scene 5E (Team Challenges) and Scene 6E (Collective Discovery)
+  - Ensemble Track: Implementing Scene 6E (Collective Discovery)
   - Adventure Track: Implementing Scene 5A (Infiltration) and Scene 6A (Discovery and Escape)
 - Strengthening scene turns in all existing content
 - Development of protagonist customization options based on socioeconomic background
 - Expansion of NPC response patterns based on player choices and social context

+## Completed Since Last Update
+- Implemented Scene 5E (Team Challenges) for the Ensemble Track with three distinct approaches:
+  - Mira path: Resolving academic vs. intuitive approaches to investigation
+  - Reed path: Navigating institutional vs. experimental approaches to magic
+  - Ash path: Building a diverse team with democratic decision-making
+- Each path explores different socioeconomic tensions and collaborative models
+- Implemented value shifts from team formation (positive) to internal conflict (negative)
+- Added solo failure moments that demonstrate the need for collaboration
+- Created trust-building challenges that test team cohesion
+- Incorporated socioeconomic factors affecting team dynamics

 ## Next Steps (Prioritized)
 1. Complete the remaining genre tracks through Scene 6
-   - Implement Scene 5E (Team Challenges) for the Ensemble Track as highest priority
+   - Complete Scene 6W (Breakthrough Discovery) for the Wonder Track as highest priority
-   - Complete Scene 6W (Breakthrough Discovery) for the Wonder Track
+   - Implement Scene 6E (Collective Discovery) for the Ensemble Track
    - Implement Scenes 5A-6A for the Adventure Track
    - Ensure each scene has a clear value shift
    - Add progressive complications before resolutions